TemidoRocha/full-stack-search/README.md

 _When all the behaviour is implemented, feel free to add some observations or conclusions you like to share in the section_

+The structure of the project should have a pattern.
+Atomic design would be a possible.

+The CSS pattern like Bliss would improve the style readibility.

+The backend should also have a clear separation of concerns:
+- controller layer
+- service layer
+- DAO layer

 ### Database structure

 #### Hotels Collection